Geisha Walking Lecture

 How to Reserve a Spot for the Walking Lecture

-1. Peter is available to do a walking lecture only on Monday, Wednesday and Saturday.
+1. Peter is available to do a walking lecture all days except Sundays.
 (In the event of rain it will be held the next day but you need to contact us to reschedule your booking).

-2. Send an email reservation with your name, number of persons, and request date.
+2. Send an email reservation with your name, number of persons, and request date to ksnwalks@gmail.com.

 (top)